ExmgElements/exmg-elements-monorepo/packages/exmg-grid/README.md

 To turn on this feature attribute `rows-sortable` has to be set on `exmg-grid`.
 Element `tr` or any descend `tr` element must have class `grid-row-drag-handler`.

-Each time order will be changed event `exmg-grid-rows-order-changed` is triggered and has o be handled.
+Each time order will be changed event `exmg-grid-rows-order-changed` and `exmg-grid-rows-order-updated` is triggered and has o be handled.
 Handling this event `must to trigger` update property `items` otherwise it won't take effect.

 Event details of `CustomEvent<EventDetailRowsOrderChanged>` has such structure: